 What is an Auto Darkening Welding Helmet?

-Auto darkening helmets use an electronically controlled LCD shutter to react rapidly to the initial lighting of the welding arc.
+Auto darkening welding masks and helmets use an electronically controlled LCD shutter to react rapidly to the initial lighting of the welding arc.
 The light sensors in the front of the helmet can trigger the LCD filter to darken in as little as 1/25 of a millisecond!